 If you are interested in living and participating in a College House for 2023-2024, we encourage you to explore the website and contact the current House Leader or the Office of Residential Education with any questions related to the process of specific houses.
 Students desiring to live in a College House must complete the online College House application which opens on Monday, February 27, 2023 and closes at noon on Sunday, March 26, 2023.

-The College House Recruitment Fair will be held on Wednesday, March 22, 2023 (time and location to be posted in EngageGettysburg).
+The College House Recruitment Fair will be held on Wednesday, March 22, 2023, 4:00 p.m. - 6:00 p.m. (location will be determined based on the weather).
 Attendance at the Fair is not required, but helpful if students are interested in exploring House options, meeting current House Leaders, and asking any relevant questions.

 If you are a student, faculty, or staff member interested in developing a new College House related to an academic or college life initiative, please contact Andy Hileman, Associate Director of Residential Education.
 This process takes place in the Fall semester for the following academic year.